 Supported Self Help is for anyone over the age of 18 who feels their emotions are getting on top of them and wants to learn new ways to manage their mental health.
 There is no upper age limit – we have had people in their 80s using the programme.

-Note: If you are receiving Specialist mental health Support already please complete your treatment first before contacting us.
+Note: If you are already receiving specialist mental health support please complete your treatment first before contacting us.

 Find out more about Supported Self Help

-What if supported self-help is not for me?
+I’m not sure if Supported self-help is right for me?

 I’m a bit worried about sharing information.
 Is this secure?